Suggested Local Walks

 On the skyline to the left are the wooded strips along Bosenhill Lane.
 Up the slope to the right is Grove Copse.
 As you climb, the view across the valley behind opens up, with Old Winchester Hill and the northward ridge towards West Meon in clear sight.
 Before Bere Farm on the left is “Doodlebug Field” where a V1 flying bomb landed in 1944.

 The drive arrives at the gate of Bere Farm, one of the quietest and most peaceful places in the Parish.
-Continue through the farmyard (now a very well kept garden).
-Please keep dogs on a lead here, as there are peacocks and guinea fowl about.
-At the second gate the tarmac runs out.
+Follow the track to the east of the farm buildings until it bends sharp right onto an old track which used to be the farm access road.
 Follow the track for about 100 yd to a track junction.

 Turn left into Green Lane.
 Brockwood Copse (bluebells in early May) is on your right, with the old fields of Bere Farm (now part of the Warnford Estate) on your left.
 At the sharp right hand bend is the site of Bere Farm Cottages.
 Bere Barn was a hundred yards away across the field.